The official blog of the Lung Institute.

 Immediately after, the question most often turns to: what can I do about it?

-And in this pursuit, a pulmonologist or physician may offer a litany of treatment options such as traditional medications, surgery, supplemental oxygen use or stem cell therapy.
+And in this pursuit, a pulmonologist or physician may offer a litany of treatment options such as traditional medications, surgery, supplemental oxygen use or cellular therapy.
 However, one method of addressing the progression of the disease that very rarely goes ignored or unmentioned is that of pursuing pulmonary rehabilitation for COPD.
 In short, pulmonary rehabilitation is exactly as it sounds, it’s a rehab program to improve the function of your lungs, and increase to increase the quality of your life.

 With your health in mind, the Lung Institute is here to explore the topic of Pulmonary Rehabilitation for COPD: Benefits, Exercises and Guidelines and help you along your journey to a longer and more comfortable life.